Nick Giambruno: Doug, you predicted the fall of the European Union a few years ago. What has changed since then?

 Doug Casey: Initially there's going to be some chaos, and some inconvenience.
 Conventional investors don’t like wild markets, but turbulence is actually a good thing from the point of view of a speculator.
 It’s a question of your psychological attitude.
 Understanding psychology is as important as economics.
 They’re the two things that make the markets what they are.
 Volatility is actually your friend in the investment world.

-Nick Giambruno: If you position yourself on the right side of this thing, do you think you'll be able to make some big profits on the collapse of the EU?
+Nick Giambruno: If you position yourself on the right side of this thing, do you think you can profit from the collapse of the EU?

 So I expect that that's going to happen in the future.
 In one, several, many, or most of the world’s approximately 40 investable markets.
 Right now, however, we're involved in a worldwide bubble in equities.
 It can go the opposite direction.
 People forget how cheap stocks can get.